JiaoLab2021/EVG/README.md

 **Building on Linux**

-If you cannot or do not want to use a pre-built release of EVG, building the software from source code is a feasible option.
+If you cannot or do not want to use a pre-built release of `EVG`, building the software from source code is a feasible option.

 1. First, obtain the source code.